11 January 2022

 Discovery and Third Parties

-There is no provision in the EC CPR for third party disclosure, although a witness summons can be issued to a witness in the jurisdiction to give testimony and produce documents.
+There is no provision in the EC CPR for third-party disclosure, although a witness summons can be issued to a witness in the jurisdiction to give testimony and produce documents.
 Otherwise, it may be possible to obtain disclosure from third parties in the BVI by Norwich Pharmacal or Bankers Trust orders.
 To obtain disclosure from a third party out of the jurisdiction, a party may apply for a letter of request from the BVI to the local court.

 In the case of a Norwich Pharmacal application against a BVI registered agent, which is relatively common, normally applicants apply ex parte for a gagging order preventing the RA from disclosing the application to its client.
 The Norwich Pharmacal application is then dealt with on an inter partes basis, between applicant and registered agent.